victorcastro89/baeta.store/wordpress/wp-content/plugins/wp-reset/readme.txt

 * Delete transients - deletes all transient related database entries.
 Including expired and non-expired transients, and orphaned timeout entries.
 * Delete uploads - delete all files and folder in the /uploads/ folder.
 * Delete plugins - deletes all plugins except WP Reset which remains active.
+* Reset theme options - resets all options for all themes that use the WP theme mods API.
 * Delete themes - deletes all themes.
 * Empty or delete custom tables - empties (truncates) or deletes (drops) all custom database tables.
 * Delete .htaccess file - deletes the .htaccess file.
 If you need to edit .htaccess without FTP use our free <a href="https://wordpress.org/plugins/wp-htaccess-editor/">WP Htaccess Editor</a> plugin.